-Treatment should only be initiated and monitored by a physician experienced in the treatment of pulmonary arterial hypertension (PAH).
+Treatment should only be initiated and monitored by a physician experienced in the treatment of PAH.

-Selexipag can be used in combination therapy in patients insufficiently controlled with an endothelin receptor antagonist (ERA) and/or a phosphodiesterase type 5 (PDE 5) inhibitor, or as monotherapy in patients who are not candidates for these therapies.
+Selexipag can be used in combination with an ERA or a PDE-5 inhibitor, or in triple combination with an ERA and a PDE-5 inhibitor, or as monotherapy.